akasarto/aspnet-mvc5-starter-template/README.md

 # About
 Asp.Net MVC 5 Starter Kit is a basic, clean, globalized and S.O.L.I.D template with all the necessary boilerplate is ready to go.

+# Gettings Started
-For more details and getting started, check our online documentation at https://mvc5-starter-template.readthedocs.org.
+Check our online docs at https://mvc5-starter-template.readthedocs.org.

-Some of the main features are:
+# Features Overview

 - Bootstrap 4 based layout.
 - Realtime ready with SignalR.